 If you have limited time exploring the Marlborough Sounds, then check out these top things to do to really make the most of your time in this piece of paradise in the South Island.

 The Queen Charlotte Track is the staple of the Marlborough Sounds, so of course, we have to mention it first!
 The 70km track encapsulates it all with Marlborough Sounds forests, stunning ocean views, and pristine wilderness.
 Although the hiking/biking track is a multi-day track, there are plenty of water taxis that can take you to the best bits of the Queen Charlotte Track for shorter versions of the hike.
 Check out Beachcomber Cruises for transport and day hikes.

-It’s not quite the typical way to experience New Zealand for backpackers, but staying in one of the resorts in Marlborough Sounds is a good way to have a “holiday” from your backpacking trip!
+It’s not quite the typical way to experience New Zealand, but staying in one of the resorts in Marlborough Sounds is a good way to have a “holiday” from your holiday!
 Stay in an isolated piece of paradise, often with access to kayaks, snorkelling, beaching, walks, wildlife and more!
-The resorts that are around the backpacker price margins are: Anakiwa Lodge, Punga Cove Resort and Lochmara Lodge.
+Some resorts to check out include Bay of Many Coves, Anakiwa Lodge, Punga Cove Resort and Lochmara Lodge.